drinkingtea/website/content/posts/preloader.md

 Pointers to the allocations are correct, and not counting spacing for alignment, all data is contiguous.

-There is no special function that must be written just for SceneStatic to allow it to preload.
+There is no special function that must be written just for ```WorldStatic``` to allow it to preload.
 Only the standard Ox model is necessary.

 ## How does it work?